Ethiopia rejects independent probes into Tigray conflict

 Sporadic shooting remains in Tigray and humanitarian assistance must be escorted by defense forces, Redwan said.

-The United Nations, alarmed, said it is “engaging at the highest level with the federal government to express our concerns” more than a week after it and the government signed a deal to allow humanitarian access.
+The U.N., alarmed, said it is “engaging at the highest level with the federal government to express our concerns” more than a week after it and the government signed a deal to allow humanitarian access.

 The deal, crucially, allows aid only in areas under federal government control.
 While Ethiopia’s government says the fighting has stopped, the leaders of the fugitive Tigray People’s Liberation Front have asserted that the conflict continues.

-With growing allegations of massacres and attacks on refugee camps inside Tigray, the U.N. human rights office has not responded to a question about whether it has begun investigating possible war crimes.

 Meanwhile, the need for aid is being called critical.
-The Tigray capital, Mekele, a city of a half-million people, is “basically today without medical care," the director-general of the International Committee for the Red Cross, Robert Mardini, told reporters on Tuesday.
+Mekele, a city of a half-million people, is “basically today without medical care," the director-general of the International Committee for the Red Cross, Robert Mardini, told reporters on Tuesday.

 The city’s Ayder Referral Hospital has run out of supplies, including fuel to power generators, he said.